riosil/EdgeLED/README.md

 **Note** if bootloader v2.04 is installed, assert PB3 low to stop USB enumeration messages.
 See the example sketch for details.
 Using bootloader 2.xx gives user programs access to USB but this is disabled in all the examples by asserting PB3 low in each sketch setup section.

-## Downloads
+## Files

-This example sketch uses the FadeLED library to smoothly cycle the LEDs through their range of hues.
+The example sketch *EdgeLEDDemo* uses the FadeLED library to smoothly cycle the LEDs through their range of hues.
 Each press of the on-board switch steps through the colours of the rainbow, back to the rainbow fade.
 Uses 4720 bytes (72%) of program storage space, 137 bytes of dynamic memory.

-This example sketch for [Makespace](images/sign_makespace.jpg	) has two rows of nine LEDs (LED zero nearest the cable entry).
+This example sketch for Makespace has [two rows of nine LEDs](https://raw.githubusercontent.com/riosil/EdgeLEDcontroller/master/images/sign_makespace.jpg) (LED zero nearest the cable entry).
 The default sequence rapidly fades up white light, then slowly increases colour saturation before going dark and starting over.
 Uses 4678 bytes (71%) of program storage space, 167 bytes of dynamic memory.

 Controller schematic (pdf) and KiCAD files; connectors J2 and J3 are for programming the bootloader, J3 connects the LED strip.
 The optional SFH3710 phototransistor connection is between SCK and GND.